ChrisScanlon/ArduinoWebPages/README.md

 ArduinoWebPages
 ===============

-This site contains web pages in numerous formats that run on an Arduino Web Server
+This Repository contains web pages in numerous formats that run on an Arduino Web Server that has an SD card.
+The web server software is also located here.